byronrwth/Udacity-SelfDrivingCar-ND-Term1/CNN/CarND-Traffic-Sign-Classifier-P2/README.md

 [*2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).*]

+in test set I got 88% accuracy;

+in my own new traffic signs, 1 of 6 were correct, only 16.7% correct, which is because:

+1. new traffic signs are downloaded directly from internet, not orginially 32 * 32 large, so during resize process, they do not perfectly keep the sign parts, i.e. information is losing
+2. my LeNet architecture is overfitting, it has been trained to detect signs in middle of 32 * 32 images, further it should be trained to detect signs in any area, left up corner, right bottom corner within the image, even only parts of signs in the image shall be able to identify

 Here are the results of the prediction:

 | Image			                    |     Prediction	        					    |